marinegenomicslab/Epi-Age-Est/README.md

 # Weber et al. CJFAS (in review)

 Data and scripts/code associated with "Novel epigenetic age estimation in wild-caught northern Gulf of Mexico reef fishes" D. Nick Weber, Andrew T. Fields, William F. Patterson III, Beverly K. Barnett, Christopher M. Hollenbeck, and David S. Portnoy.
-In prep.
+In review.

 ## Associated data can be found in the "Data" folder, incuding:
 - "rsn_fulldata" is an R object which contains all raw CpG sites and the associated methylated and total read counts for each site in each red snapper individual.